 Set a mindset of launching new products early.
 I know it’s hard.
 It’s difficult for me too.
 I’m a perfectionist who wants to have a beautiful product that’s delightful to use.

 I challenged myself to save even an hour of development if it’s possible.
-In my new project of data mining for marketing purposes, QuestionsMiner, we are doing half of the process manually.
+In my new project, Quora marketing tool, we are doing half of the process manually.
 I realized customers would wait an extra few hours to get a custom report if it had a significant value.
 It doesn’t have to be instant.

 I want to find out if we can bring enough value to them and if they are willing to pay for it.
 I have in mind it’s just the first version of the product, and we can add more features later.
 But we have to start at some point.